shallow focus photography of yellow lemon near glass mason jar and glass decanter

 Improves Blood flow

-Our blood consists of 60% plasma, which is a liquid component of the blood.
 When we hydrate properly it ensures we have a sufficient volume of plasma in our blood.

 When dehydrated, our blood thickens and becomes more difficult for our heart to pump and circulate efficiently.
-This leads to less efficient flow, affecting the transportation of oxygen and nutrients in our bodies.

 Keeps the skin smooth

 Before we talk about skincare products, take note that simply staying properly hydrated can give our skin the water it needs to stay smooth and plump.
-It also helps prevent wrinkles and dry skin.

 It’s easy to mistake thirst for hunger, you’ll be less prone to snacks after meals when properly hydrated.